 Follow the instructions of our 3 part waste receptacles located throughout the festival which will be separated by Recycling (plastic and cans), Composting (food waste and compostable packaging) and Garbage (landfill-bound – let’s minimize this!)

-For future applications, once you have successfully submitted your application online, you will receive an automated email confirmation, and will be contacted within 2-3 weeks of submission.
+NOTE: once you have successfully submitted your application online, you will receive an automated email confirmation, and will be notified within 3 weeks of submission if you have been accepted.
 If you do not receive the auto confirmation, your application did not go through and you will need to resubmit.
 More information is available under our FAQs

 In your application, you must include either a website or three images of your items as well as an image of your booth setup.
 More vendor guidelines can be found here.